Sarohia94/Project-5-Bedside-Tales/README.md

 * [Wave](https://wave.webaim.org/) - to test web accessibility.
 * [W3C](https://validator.w3.org/) - HTML validator.
 * [Jigsaw](https://jigsaw.w3.org/css-validator/) - CSS validator.
+* [JSHint](https://jshint.com/) - a tool that helps to detect errors and potential problems in JavaScript code.
 * [Tiny PNG](https://tinypng.com/) - to compress images.
 * [Responsive design checker](https://responsivedesignchecker.com/) - to check responsive design for a variety of screen sizes.
 * [Favicon.io](https://favicon.io/favicon-generator/) - to creat favicon icon for the website.
-* Django - a high-level Python web framework that encourages rapid development
+* Django - a high-level Python web framework that encourages rapid development.
 * Bootstrap - a framework for building responsive, mobile-first sites.
 * Heroku - used to deploy and host the live project.
 * PostgreSQL - database used through heroku.